 Migrant workers being sent back without proper screening: Mamata slams railways

-West Bengal Chief Minister Mamata Banerjee alleged on Saturday that the railways was not ensuring proper screening of passengers entering the state through long-distance trains.
-She claimed that migrant workers from the state, particularly those in Maharashtra, were being packed off in trains and sent back without medical checkups.
+West Bengal Chief Minister Mamata Banerjee alleged on Saturday that the railways was not ensuring proper screening of the passengers entering the state through long-distance trains.
+She claimed that migrant workers from the state, particularly those in Maharashtra, were being packed off in trains and sent back without conducting medical checkups on them.

 "Some organisations are organising large gatherings even now, which should be completely avoided.
-I urge them not to play with fire at this point in time," the chief minister said..
+I urge them not to play with fire at this point in time," Banerjee said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)